chaymaaZahedi/Moroccan-Census-Visualization/README.md

 ### 2. **Visualizations in Power BI**
 - **Demographic Analysis**: Age distribution, gender ratios, and population growth.
-- **Education Trends**: Literacy rates, education level distribution, and changes over time.
+- **Education Trends**: Literacy rates and education level distribution.
 - Interactive dashboards make it easy to explore trends at the national and regional levels.

 ---